ten-protocol/go-ten/design/security/high_availability.md

 The Obscuro Sequencer must have HA capabilities.
 The reasoning is covered in the "Fast finality" design docs.

+The requirement is that the service must continue even if the enclave of the sequencer crashes and is corrupted.

-One option is to require a governance event to whitelist a new sequencer enclave in case the current one fails over.
+One option is to require a governance event to whitelist a new sequencer enclave in case the current one becomes unavailable.
 This is not a good solution, because it would lead to significant downtime.

 The preferred option is to mark multiple enclaves as sequencers, and make it the responsibility of the operator to switch